Season 1, Episode 33

 Dr. Lorne Brown:

 Today on the Conscious Fertility Podcast I have with me Dr. Judy Lovas, and she’s Zooming in for this recording all the way from Sydney, Australia, and I am on the other side over here in Vancouver, BC.
 So it’s nice that we have technology to bring us together, and I thought it’d be great to have Judy with us today because of her expertise and passion for eliciting the relaxation response.
 And she’s going to go into detail about this, and I’m curious because how can this benefit not only our mental health, but our physical wellbeing?
-And so a brief background of Judy is she has her PhD from the Faculty of Medicine at the University of Sydney, and she has an eclectic background in psychology, tertiary education, massage therapy, research and clinical practice.
+And so a brief background of Judy is that she has her PhD from the Faculty of Medicine at the University of Sydney, and she has an eclectic background in psychology, tertiary education, massage therapy, research and clinical practice.

 She has a keen interest in health and medical science plus her passion for high quality education, which you’re going to hear today, combined to create her art and science of relaxation back in 2010.
-And she is, a dynamic speaker.
+And she is a dynamic speaker.
 You can find her on YouTube.
-And she does present with knowledge and passion and humor to schools for students to learn coping skills, for studying and life for health and medical practitioners to apply these right relaxation therapies in their own clinical practice, as well as just the general public who wished to learn simple relaxation skills to improve their own mental health.
+And she does present knowledge and passion and humor to schools for students to learn coping skills, for studying and life for health and medical practitioners to apply these right relaxation therapies in their own clinical practice, as well as just the general public who wished to learn simple relaxation skills to improve their own mental health.
 And she’s just a wealth of knowledge.
 So I wanted to say Dr. Judy Lovas, welcome to the Conscious Fertility Podcast.

 Dr. Judy Lovas: